Kreateer/discord-chaosbot/README.md

 # ChaosBot

+*A simple Discord Bot project written in Python 3.7*

 ## Introduction

 **This is a personal (hobby) project as part of my quest to broaden my knowledge of Python and make some friends happy ^^**